 Spotify sells its app outside of iOS, where it offers various kinds of subscriptions, family plans, and collects revenue.
 A subscriber to Spotify can download the free app in the Apple App store and log in using their Spotify credentials to access the content purchased outside of iOS.
 This is known as a "reader app."
 Other popular reader apps include Netflix and Kindle.
 The reader app allows the user to purchase content without the 30% tax and yet consume it on their Apple device.
 But this strategy is only feasible for apps that are already popular enough that users are willing to navigate to a website outside of iOS.
 New apps or apps that offer goods or services that can be purchased on the spur of the moment (a costume in a game) rather than planned for (a Netflix subscription) may not find the reader app exception works for them.
-This is particularly true because Apple does not permit developers to direct users outside iOS to buy content; rather, the user must learn where they can buy these apps by other means.
+This was particularly true when Apple did not permit developers to direct users outside iOS to buy content, but users had to learn where to buy content.